 There can be no assurances that we will be able to maintain our Nasdaq Capital Market listing in the future.
 On July 24, 2019, we were notified by Nasdaq Stock Market, LLC ("Nasdaq") that we were not in compliance with the minimum bid price requirements set forth in Nasdaq Listing Rule 5550(a)(2) for continued listing on the Nasdaq Capital Market.
 Nasdaq Listing Rule 5550(a)(2) requires listed securities to maintain a minimum bid price of \$1.00 per share and Nasdaq Listing Rule 5810(c)(3)(A) provides that a failure to meet the minimum bid price requirement exists if the deficiency continues for a period of 30 consecutive business days.
-The notification provided that we had 180 calendar days, or until January 20, 2020, to regain compliance with Nasdaq Listing Rule 5550(a)(2).
+The notification provided that we had 180 calendar days, or until January 20, 2020 (the "Initial Compliance Date"), to regain compliance with Nasdaq Listing Rule 5550(a)(2), and allowed us to apply for an extension for an additional 180 calendar days, or until July 18, 2020, if we meet the Nasdaq Capital Market continued listing requirements (except for the bid price requirement) and notify Nasdaq in writing of our intention to cure the deficiency during the second compliance period.
+The Company did not regain compliance with Nasdaq Listing Rule 5550(a)(2) by the Initial Compliance Date, and as a result, the Company applied for an extension of the cure period.
+On January 21, 2020, we received a written notice from Nasdaq that the Company had been granted an additional 180 calendar days, or until July 20, 2020, to regain compliance with the minimum closing bid price of \$1.00 per share as required by Nasdaq Listing Rule 5550(a)(2) for continued listing on The Nasdaq Capital Market.
+On April 17, 2020, we received written notice from Nasdaq that it had filed an immediately effective rule change with the Securities and Exchange Commission on April 16, 2020 to toll the compliance periods for bid price and market value of publicly held shares requirements (collectively, the "Price-based Requirements") through June 30, 2020.
+As a result, upon reinstatement of the Price-based Requirements, we will have 94 calendar days from July 1, 2020, or until October 2, 2020, to regain compliance with the minimum closing bid price of \$1.00 per share as required by Nasdaq Listing Rule 5550(a)(2) for continued listing on The Nasdaq Capital Market.
 To regain compliance, the bid price of our common stock must have a closing bid price of at least \$1.00 per share for a minimum of 10 consecutive business days.
-If we do not regain compliance by January 20, 2020, an additional 180 days may be granted to regain compliance, so long as we meet the Nasdaq Capital Market continued listing requirements (except for the bid price requirement) and notify Nasdaq in writing of our intention to cure the deficiency during the second compliance period.
-If we do not qualify for the second compliance period or fail to regain compliance during the second 180-day period, then Nasdaq will notify us of its determination to delist our common stock, at which point we will have an opportunity to appeal the delisting determination to a hearings panel.
+If we fail to regain compliance during this second 180-day period, then Nasdaq will notify us of its determination to delist our common stock, at which point we will have an opportunity to appeal the delisting determination to a hearings panel.
+For our 2020 annual meeting of stockholders in June 2020, we have included a proposal for a reverse split of our common stock at a ratio to be determined by our board of directors of between 1:15 and 1:25.
+This proposed reverse split is intended to increase the trading price of our common stock on the Nasdaq Capital Market in order to regain compliance with its minimum bid price requirement.
+However, there can be no assurance that our stockholders will approve such a proposal or, even if a reverse split is implemented, there can be no assurance that we will in the future maintain compliance with the minimum bid price requirement or any other continued listing requirements of The Nasdaq Capital Market.